harshildesai152/ReadMeGeniusAi-/README.md

 This is the primary interface for generating README files.
 It offers three input methods:
 *   **GitHub URL**: Provide a link to a public GitHub repository.
 *   **Direct Code**: Upload one or more code files directly.
-Their combined content will be analyzed.
+Their combined content will be analyzed by the AI.
 *   **From Prompt**: Describe your project in text, and the AI will craft a README.

 Generated READMEs are automatically saved and can be managed in the "Saved READMEs" panel that appears on this page.